Askannz/munal-os/README.md

 ## Architecture

 Munal OS started as a toy project to practice systems programming, and over the years morphed into a full-blown OS and a playground to explore new ideas.
 It aims to re-examine principles of OS design, and see how much is really needed today to make a functional OS, and where shortcuts can be taken using modern tools.
-The design has no pretention to be superior to anything else, rather it is an experiment striving simplicity of the codebase (but not necessarily a lightweight binary or minimal dependencies).
+The design has no pretention to be superior to anything else, rather it is an experiment striving for simplicity of the codebase (but not necessarily a lightweight binary or minimal dependencies).

 In particular, here are usual cornerstones of OS design that Munal OS does **NOT** implement: